Paint with a chalky finish can cheaply help you modernize your home

 What is chalk paint?

 Chalk paint gained popularity in the 1990’s.
 Annie Sloan trademarked the term “chalk paint” then.
 Therefore, we even have noticed Home Depot will even refer to this type of paint as chalked paint (probably not to infringe on the trademark).
-Chalk paint is know for its matte or chalky appearance.
-However, you always don’t need to have the end product look chalky depending on the final top coat you are using, whether it is wax or a clear polyacrylic.
+Chalk paint is known for its matte or chalky appearance.
+However, you always don’t need to have the end product look chalky depending on the final top coat you are using, whether it is wax or clear polyacrylic.

 Why use chalk paint?

-The main reasons we think chalk paint became popular is due to the fact that you do not need to prime whatever you are working on.
+The main reason we think chalk paint became popular is due to the fact that you do not need to prime whatever you are working on.
 You also can use a variety of surfaces, which makes it a DIYer’s best friend.

-While you do not have to use a primer, you will end up wanting to paint 3 coats of store-bought or DIY chalk paint and you will have to seal the paint if you want it to last.
+While you do not have to use a primer, you will end up wanting to paint 3 coats of store-bought or DIY chalked paint and you will have to seal the paint if you want it to last.
 A lot of DIY friends like chalk paint because it can easily be distressed for that shabby chic look.

 Even though we don’t recommend painting cabinets with chalk paint, we know others who love it.
-Instead we use this cabinet painting method in our kitchen cabinets and bathroom makeover.
+Instead, we use this cabinet painting method in our kitchen cabinets and bathroom makeover.

 The reason we love DIY projects is that you can get awesome projects on a budget.
-While store-bought paint can be a little pricey, we have made our own DIY chalk paint to help redo several pieces of furniture in our current home.
+While store-bought paint can be a little pricey, we have made our own DIY chalked paint to help redo several pieces of furniture in our current home.